influxdata/kube-influxdb/README.md

 ### Deploy the whole stack!

-#### Note: This project will currently supported only OSS kubernetes Cluster, AWS EKS, GKS, OpenShift and sminikube
+#### Note: This project will currently supported only OSS kubernetes Cluster, AWS EKS, GKS, OpenShift and minikube

 ### Prerequisite: